TommasoRonconi/hitchhikers_guide/exercise1_git/readme.md

 there is also a more compact version of the command with syntax `git push <remote_name> :<branch_name>` (e.g. `git push origin :conclusions`) but, if you are not an expert, it is better to be verbose on git.

+Let's assume AStudent sent the above delete messages to the remote repository.
-If you were to check your local repo branches though, you would still see
+BStudent, on their local repository, would still see

 ```
 $ git branch -a